The Merger Control Review: Greece

 iii Third-party access to the file and rights to challenge mergers

-In essence, third parties obtain official knowledge of the proposed concentration by means of the publication of the notified concentration in a daily financial newspaper with national coverage, within a period of five days of the notification of the concentration, after which they may comment or provide relevant information to the HCC within a period of 15 days.
+In essence, third parties obtain official knowledge of the proposed concentration by means of the publication of the notified concentration in a daily financial newspaper with national coverage, within five days of the notification of the concentration, after which they may comment or provide relevant information to the HCC within 15 days.

 iv Resolution of authorities' competition concerns, appeals and judicial review